Bioconductor/bioconductor.org/content/developers/bioccommits.md

 A general bioconductor-centric hackathon is being planned for the two days preceding EuroBioc2026 in Turku, Finland.
-A few projects are already planned, but participants are welcome to bring their own as long as those ideas have been communicated to organizers beforehand.
+A few projects are already planned, but participants are welcome to bring their own as long as those ideas have been communicated to organisers beforehand.
 General bug hunting or feature additions in existing packages that are willing to accept pull requests will also be supported!